MKhalusova/MKhalusova.github.io/_posts/2017-07-26-top10-pycharm-shortcuts.md

 ![Double-Shift](/images/p02-search-everywhere.png)

 I think these are the basic shortcuts that can be helpful to anyone, even those making their first steps.
 And these can already save you some time.

-P.S.: Shortcuts depend on your system.
+**P.S.**: Shortcuts depend on your system.
 I'm using the default OS X keymap.
 You can see yours in the Preferences.

 ![Preferences](/images/p02-keymap.png)